 The human desire to express gratitude is felt among all religious traditions and in secular society.
 How people express thanksgiving takes many different shapes and styles.
 The Grand Rapids Interfaith Thanksgiving Celebration is an opportunity for people of diverse traditions to listen, to share, and to better understand one another.
 No one is asked to compromise their beliefs, just to come together and share their stories, their cultures, and their gratitude.

-The 2012 Interfaith Thanksgiving Celebration will be held at Bethlehem Church on Monday, November 19 at 7:00 pm.
-Refreshments to follow.
+The 2016 Interfaith Thanksgiving Celebration will be held at Central Reformed Church on Monday, November 21 at 7:00 pm.
+Hospitality and refreshments to follow.
 Everyone is welcome!
-Please share our invitation with others.
+Please share our invitation with others!